hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 LTAs that receive a *Progressing* grade may be reattempted.
 Each additional attempt will cover the same material but will not be identical to past quizzes.
 I found that students tend to defer retaking LTAs until it's too late.
 Therefore, LTA retakes will cost x tokens if they happen within x weeks of the first failed attempt and student can attempt no more than 3 LTA re-takes per week.

-LTA re-takes take place immediately after the class session.
+LTA re-takes take place immediately after each class session and during regularly scheduled LTA sessions.
+There is limit of 1 LTA re-take after class.

 I need to know in advance which LTAs you plan to re-attempt.
 Thus, you must fill an online form no later than 2 pm the day before you plant to take the quiz.
 To fill out the form go to this page: [https://forms.gle/NdV77BoKq3aY1iZF8][dac9248f]

   [dac9248f]: https://forms.gle/NdV77BoKq3aY1iZF8 "LTA re-take request"